Niederahr

 Niederahr is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

 The community lies in the Westerwald between Montabaur and Hachenburg.
 Through the community flows the Ahrbach.
 The community belongs to the Verbandsgemeinde of Wallmerod, a kind of collective municipality.
 Its seat is in the like-named town.

 History

 In 959, Niederahr had its first documentary mention.

 Politics

 The municipal council is made up of 12 council members who were elected in a majority vote in a municipal election on 13 June 2004.

 Economy and infrastructure

 Transport

 Right through the community runs Bundesstraße 255, linking Montabaur and Rennerod.
 The nearest Autobahn interchange is Montabaur on the A 3 (Cologne–Frankfurt), some 5 km away.

+There was a station of the Cross Westerwald railway (Montabaur - Wallmerod - Westerburg - Rennerod - Herborn) in Niederahr, but nowadays this line is only in service for fright traffic.

 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.

 Established businesses

 Westfalia Separator makes decanters at its Niederahr works.